dotnet/roslyn/docs/features/patterns.md

 - If the pattern appears in the body of an expression-bodied local function, its scope is that method body.
 - If the pattern appears in a *ctor-initializer*, its scope is the constructor body.
 - If the pattern appears in a field initializer, its scope is that field initializer.
+- If the pattern appears in the pattern of a *let-statement*, its scope is the enclosing block.
+- If the pattern appears in the pattern of a *case-expression*, its scope is the *case-expression*.
 - Otherwise if the pattern appears directly in some *statement*, its scope is that *statement*.

 Other cases are errors for other reasons (e.g. in a parameter's default value or an attribute, both of which are an error because those contexts require a constant expression).